Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

 The cadets who were being studied were all undergoing a rigorous and stressful combat training course, and those who were provided with L-tyrosine showed improved cognitive abilities during memory tasks.

 Additionally, L-tyrosine seems to provide a cognitive boost in sleep-deprived individuals.

-A 1995 study of on this subject revealed that sleep-deprived participants performed better in assigned cognitive skills (including memory) tasks than their peers who received a placebo.
+According to NCBI, a 1995 study of on this subject revealed that sleep-deprived participants performed better in assigned cognitive skills (including memory) tasks than their peers who received a placebo.

 These results make L-tyrosine seem like a helpful nootropic for working individuals and college students who often don’t get enough sleep but need to be cognitively alert.

-About cognitive abilities, it appears that L-tyrosine supports an elevated degree of cognitive flexibility.
+According to NCBI, about cognitive abilities, it appears that L-tyrosine supports an elevated degree of cognitive flexibility.